dotnet/runtime/src/tools/linker/docs/error-codes.md

 #### `IL1040`: Failed to resolve {name}

-Metadata element 'name' cannot be resolved.
+- Metadata element 'name' cannot be resolved.
 This usually means there is a version mismatch between dependencies.

+#### `IL1041`: The type '{typeName}' used with attribute value 'value' could not be found

+- The type name used to define custom attribute value could not be resolved.
+This can mean the assembly reference is missing or that the type does not exist.

+#### `IL1042`: Cannot convert value '{value}' to type '{typeName}'

+- The 'value' specified for the custom attribute value cannot be converted to specified argument type 'typeName'.

+#### `IL1043`: Custom attribute argument for 'type' type requires nested 'argument' node

+- The syntax for custom attribute value for 'type' requires to also specify the underlying attribute type.

+#### `IL1044`: Could not resolve custom attribute type value '{value}'

+- The 'value' specified for the custom attribute of `System.Type` type could not be resolved.

+#### `IL1045`: Unexpected attribute argument type 'type'

+- The type name used with attribute type is not one of the supported types.

 ----
 ## Warning Codes